 Research features the importance of the therapeutic relationship in determining client outcome success.
 And while trusted others may provide a great outlet, it can be helpful to have a consistent, unbiased perspective when making sense of our lives.
 A therapist can provide acceptance.
 They can be a collaborator as you test new ways of thinking and behavior.

-We understand that both deciding to start therapy and finding a therapist can feel daunting.
-It is a process: identifying a directory, filtering for results, ensuring a therapist is accepting new clients, setting up a consultation, understanding billing and insurance, establishing a sense of safety.
-Even more, this can seem pointless when reminded of the limited number of therapists.
+We understand that both deciding to start therapy and finding a therapist can feel daunting, especially with the reported difficulty of finding available therapists.
+It is a process: finding therapists that may be a good fit, ensuring they are accepting new clients, understanding billing and insurance, and learning what to expect in working together to establish a sense of safety.

 In order to help you make the most of your time in therapy, Therapy Notebooks collaborated with therapists to create a guided journal.
 This journal includes organization and structure for your thoughts and emotions between sessions, sections for identifying your therapy goals and checking in with them, and prompts to help process your sessions.
 Having this space is intended to help you show up ready to work together in each session, with more insight and practiced skills.

 While acknowledging that getting connected to a therapist may already be difficult, we also want to recognize that sometimes, a therapist simply isn’t a good fit after all.
 Maybe the topics they lead you towards don’t make sense to you, or you never quite trusted them, or you’re feeling frustrated with the lack of progress.
 While you want to bring this up with your therapist to give the two of you a chance to realign and get back on the same page, it’s also possible that this therapist or therapy style isn’t it for you.
 It’s okay to ask for recommendations for other clinicians or styles that could be a better fit, or to do some research on what kind of treatment seems to resonate with you.